Integralist/integralist.co.uk/content/posts/cognito.md

 The `state` param is used for [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) protection, and is the only parameter that is persisted when the user is redirected to `redirect_uri`.

 A common problem for people using Cognito is that they need more than one redirect.
-In my case (see the earlier 'hosted ui' architecture diagram) I need to redirect the logged in user to an API service so we can handle the exchanging of the AWS 'code' for the Cognito User Pool tokens before needing to then redirect the user back to our actual origin service.
+In my case (see the earlier 'hosted ui' architecture diagram) I need to redirect the signed-in user to an API service so we can handle the exchanging of the AWS 'code' for the Cognito User Pool tokens before needing to then redirect the user back to our actual origin service.

 The only way we can do this is to overload the `state` param so it has a value like: